jamesaustinmiley/Installation/README.md

 <br />

 <p>
 Rename the ost-sampleconfig.php file, located in the osTicket folder in the Windows C Drive, to ost-config.php.
 Assign permissions to osTicket through the ost-config.php file.
 Disable all of the listed permissions and add new permissions.
 Give everyone permission to osTicket by listing Everyone as the Principal with Full Control as the Basic Permission and click Apply.
+Return to the osTicket website and click Continue to set up your Helpdesk, and Admin User Settings.
+To set up your Database Settings, you must install HeidiSQL.
+Create a new session, make sure the Username and Password match (root/root), and open the session.
+Create a new database named osTicket.
+Go back to Database Settings and fill in MySQL Database, Username, and Password.
+Click Install Now to view the osTicket Installer page.
 </p>
 <p>
 <img src="https://imgur.com/sRs3Hoo.png" alt="Rename File"/>